mit1mit1/newtonian-dog-fighter-3000/README.md

 - Fuel decreases on collision
 - Win condition on exiting blastzone
 - Ship position shown on edge of screen when out of screen.
+- Instructions
+- Ships can raise shields for extra/decreased knockback?
+- Other moves?
+- Ship selection and customization?
+- Map selection?